 Of utmost importance is ensuring that our social media posts and responses are in alignment with our clients' voice, so the audience would never question that the communication is coming directly from the source.
 This requires us to employ another very important core value – relationships.
 A strong relationship with our clients allows us to continue the conversation with their audience.
 Social media is built on relationships, and as such, we treat online communication as an extension of a business brand by fostering and strengthening those relationships.

 There’s no question that our nation is polarized.
 To effectively manage social media in this atmosphere requires sensitivity, compassion, and flexibility.
-We can only do this by building trust with our clients – and with their audience – and anyone in business knows that trust is the foundation of any relationship.
+We can only do this by building trust with our clients – and with their audience.

 Commitment to Excellence: The Details Matter